Shopping Links

 Availability

-Available in the US on one Hybrid DVD from US Manga Corps, since re-released in a budget version.
-Was originally available on three subtitled or dubbed VHS volumes, long out of print.
+Formerly available in North America on one bilingual DVD from the late US Manga Corps, which was re-released in 2004 in a budget version with a different cover.
+Prior to the DVD, was originally available on three subtitled or dubbed VHS volumes.